Alternate Fighter: Expanded

 The bargain you have struck with your Patron has granted you the ability to cast spells, much like a Warlock does:

 Cantrips.
-You learn one cantrip of your choice from the Witchblade spell list.
-Upon reaching 10th level in this class you learn one additional Witchblade cantrip of your choice.
+You learn one Cantrip of your choice from the Witchblade spell list.
+Upon reaching 10th level in this class you learn one additional Witchblade Cantrip of your choice.

 Spell Slots.
 The Witchblade Spellcasting table shows how many spell slots you have, and the level of those spell slots.
 All of your spell slots from this feature are the same level.
 To cast one of your Witchblade spells of 1st-level or higher, you must expend a spell slot.
 You regain all of your expended Pact Magic spell slots when you finish a short or long rest.